Schweiger-Lab/Mcd_Geology/README.md

 This repository includes scripts associated with mapping geological predictions from EMIT imagery in the McDermitt Caldera.

+Mapping of final predictions was done using ArcGIS Pro software and the output prediction csv.

 ---

 ## Project Structure